alewain/llm-degrad/docs/output_schema.md

 ## Field Evolution

 The schema is designed to be backward-compatible:
-- **Original fields** are maintained with their original names and types for backward compatibility
+- Legacy fields are maintained for compatibility but superseded by newer equivalents (see Legacy Fields section).
-- **New fields** are added incrementally without breaking existing analysis code
+- New fields are added incrementally without breaking existing analysis code.
-- **Deprecated fields** (like `usar_4bit`) are kept for compatibility but superseded by newer equivalents

-This ensures that:
-- Old notebooks can still read new outputs (ignoring unknown fields)
+This ensures old notebooks can read new outputs and vice versa.
-- New notebooks can read old outputs (using only the fields that exist)
-- Migration can happen gradually without breaking existing analysis pipelines